OleHolmNielsen/ITwiki/docs/Lenovo_XClarity_BMC.rst

   Alternatively, one can configure the :ref:`Lenovo_UEFI_Setup` ``System Settings -> Network`` to disable PXE_ booting from unwanted network devices.
+  Unfortunately, this configuration is unavailable in the XCC GUI and must be performed in the :ref:`Lenovo_UEFI_Setup`.

 .. _PXE: https://en.wikipedia.org/wiki/Preboot_Execution_Environment